Drivers of Growth

-Queensland has a big contribution to make across all four components of world energy supply.
+Queensland has a big contribution to make across three of the four components of world energy supply.

 The IEA projects that the global coal trade will grow by 40 percent by 2040.
 Our high quality thermal coal will see Queensland competing for our share of that growing demand.